NERSC Staff Publications & Presentations

 Alice Kong's, Yun (Helen) He, OpenMP Common Core, NERSC Training, February 6, 2018,

-T. Koskela, A. Ilic, Z. Matveev, S. Williams, P. Thierry, C. Yang, Performance Tuning of Scientific Codes with the Roofline Model, Tutorial at Supercomputing Conference (SC) 2017, November 17, 2017,
+T. Koskela, A. Ilic, Z. Matveev, S. Williams, P. Thierry, and C. Yang, Performance Tuning of Scientific Codes with the Roofline Model, Half-Day Tutorial, Supercomputing Conference (SC’17), November 2017,

 Tim Mattson, Alice Koniges, Yun (Helen) He, Barbara Chapman, The OpenMP Common Core: A hands-on exploration, SuperComputing 2017 Tutorial, November 12, 2017,